 You are welcome to submit notifications, words of condolences and rememberance.

 Eileen E. Ryan, 44 Oct.
 31, 1963 to April 20, 2008.
-After eight years in the Air Force, Eileen was so proud to have moved back to Gloucester and attend the 25th Reunion.
+After eight years in the Air Force, Eileen was so proud to make her residence back in Gloucester shy of our 25th reunion.
 Struggling with health issues, she vowed to not let her poor health stop her from visiting with her classmates.
-Needless to say, she said "she had the time of her life and was worth going".
-Shortly thereafter an extended illness, Eileen went happily surrounded by her family.
+Needless to say, she said "she had the time of her life and it was worth going".
+Shortly thereafter Eileen went happily surrounded by her family.
 Eileen had two grown daughters and a grandchild.
 Her youngest son, Kenneth, was 15 years old at the time.
 The reunion crew sent a card and $50. to Kenneth, in honor of his mother, from her childhood friends.
 We will miss her advocacy work with Project Uplift, Essex Community Organization, Action for Justice League, Riverdale Park Committee and HAWK.
-Eileen will mostly be remembered for her smile and kind words for all.
+Eileen will mostly be remembered for her smile and kind words she had for all.

 Josephine Ciulla-Verga died immediately after giving birth to her daughter.
-During the 20th Reunion, Diane Alba-Jackson brought a scrap book for all of Josephine's friends and classmates to write in their memories of Josephine.
+During the 20th Reunion, Diane Alba-Jackson brought a memory book for all of Josephine's friends and classmates to write in.
 The book was presented to Josephine's daugher soon after our reunion.
-Ms. Verga, at that time, was a student at ghs.
-She was very appreciative for the "kind and generous words which meant so much", but especially for Diane's act of thoughtfulness.
-Truly to be treasured, just like Josephine.
+Ms. Verga, at the time of the 20th reunion, was a student at ghs.
+Ms. Verga said she was very appreciative for the "kind and generous words which meant so much".
+A thoughtful and heartfelt act by Diane will truly be treasured.